 The card readers and other equipment cost the following:

 |Magstripe reader||First one free, $10 per extra one|

 Any hardware costing $49-$5,000 are eligible for monthly payments over 3, 6, 12 or 24 months, if you pass Square’s credit checks.

 The competitive, predictable pricing is one of the main reasons for Square’s popularity.
 Some merchants consider the card fees on the steep side, but you would be hard put to find better value for money anywhere else, especially if you also take full advantage of the free Square Point of Sale app.

 When you sign up with Square, you get the tiny Square Reader for magnetic stripe cards – either one with an audio jack for Android or one with a Lightning connector for iPhone – by post.
 In combination with the Square Point of Sale app, the magstripe reader can accept credit card payments via merchants’ own phone or tablet.

 However, using swipe-only carries risks: merchants are liable for fraudulent purchases made by swiping the magnetic stripe if the card was equipped with a chip (EMV card).
 In other words, if you use the Magstripe Reader to take payment with a chip card and the card turns out to be false, you won’t be able to recover your losses.

 Square magstripe reader with Lightning jack and headphone jack.

-Unless you only process card payments very sporadically and for small amounts, we recommend purchasing Square Reader.
+Unless you only process card payments very sporadically and for small amounts, we recommend purchasing Square Reader for Contactless and Chip.

-This sleek little device is EMV compliant and can accept both chip cards and contactless payments with NFC cards, Apple Pay, Google Pay and similar.
+This sleek little device is EMV-compliant and can accept both chip cards and contactless payments with NFC cards, Apple Pay, Google Pay and Samsung Pay.
 It’s chunkier than the magstripe reader, but still pocket-sized and easy to carry everywhere.